On the separability of multivariate functions: Introduction

 Motivated by the above concern, we investigate the separability of multivariate functions in this study.
-Our approach is based on the functional decompositions given in the literature, see for example \cite{ES84,Hoe48,RASS99,Sob90}.
-These decompositions were recently generalized by Kuo \textit{et al.} \cite{KSWW10}.
-After introducing the preliminaries on those decompositions in the next section, we first derive a general separability condition which a function defined on an arbitrary domain must satisfy if and only if that function is separable with respect to given disjoint subsets of variables in Section \ref{general}.
+Our approach is based on the functional decompositions given in the literature, see for instance \cite{ES81,Hoe48,RASS99,Sob90}.
+These decompositions were generalized by Kuo et al. \cite{KSWW10}.
+After introducing the preliminaries on those decompositions in the next section, we first derive a general separability condition which a function defined on an arbitrary domain satisfies if and only if that function is separable with respect to given disjoint subsets of variables in Section~\ref{sec:general}.
 As special cases, it includes the conditions for a function to be separable with respect to one subset of variables and its complement, or to be separable with respect to all the variables.
-In order to construct a computable algorithm to estimate the separability, we derive an alternative separability condition in Section \ref{separable}, which is valid for the functions in $L^2([0,1]^s)$.
+In order to construct a computable algorithm to estimate the separability, we derive an alternative separability condition in Section~\ref{sec:separable}, which is valid for functions in $L^2([0,1]^s)$.
 Using this alternative condition, we propose a Monte Carlo-based algorithm for the separability estimation.
-Moreover, we extend our proposed algorithm to estimate the number of disjoint subsets and disjoint subsets themselves such that a function is separable with respect to them.
+Moreover, we extend our proposed algorithm to estimate the number of disjoint subsets and the disjoint subsets themselves such that a function is separable with respect to them.
 We show that computational complexity of our extended algorithm is function-dependent and varies from linear to exponential in the dimension.
+We conclude this paper with numerical experiments in Section~\ref{sec:numer}.